randruc/Lazuli/doc/MemoryLayout.md

 A small part of the RAM is mapped to machine registers and I/O registers.
 The usable memory part starts at address 0x100 and contains the following
 regions:
+* __.data__ section: This section is fixed in size and is copied from ROM during startup.
-* .data section: This section is fixed in size and is copied from ROM during startup.
+* __.rodata__ section: This section is fixed in size and is copied from ROM during startup.
-* .bss section: This section is fixed in size and contains all uninitialized global variables in C. It is set to zero during startup.
+* __.bss__ section: This section is fixed in size and contains all uninitialized global variables in C. It is set to zero during startup.
 * The heap: This is the kernel heap.
 On startup the heap size is 0.
 * The stack: This is the kernel stack.
 On the AVR architecture the stack grows downward.
+The stack pointer points to the next free memory location that'll be used when performing a `push`.
 * The space between the heap and the stack is left unused.
 This space isn't fixed in size because both the heap and the stack can grow downward or upward at runtime.